Persiwa Wamena: History

-Although they became the runners-up in the 2014 Liga Indonesia Premier Division and got promoted, they were disqualified because they did not qualify during the verification process for the 2015 Indonesia Super League.
-The reason was failure to meet the requirements both in terms of finances and infrastructure.
-They then decided to accept the offer from PT Liga to play again in the Liga Indonesia Premier Division.
+Although Persiwa became the runners-up in the 2014 Liga Indonesia Premier Division and got promoted, they were disqualified during the verification process for the 2015 Indonesia Super League.
+The club decided to play again in the Liga Indonesia Premier Division.
+Persiwa merged with Bina Putra FC during the 2018 Liga 2 season.
+Persiwa has been suspended since 2022 and therefore not able to participate in competitions held by the Football Association of Indonesia.